 Pinpoints the area that you better focus on in your work so that you help get them the results they want.

-If you were to visit our office at the end of the year to present us with most expensive bottle of champagne you could find because we had done such a great job, what would that take? (this is a Ric Dragon favorite!)
+- If you were to visit our office at the end of the year to present us with the most expensive bottle of champagne you could find because we had done such a great job, what would that take?

 Ask this and you’ll know you are setting goals based on your customer’s true measure of success.

-DragonSearch operates in a very competitive industry.
+Dragon360 operates in a very competitive industry.
 And let me guess…you do too!
 Everyone is looking for ways to elevate their services to a level that customers will value.
 Understanding clients/customers’ needs, overall and day-to-day, combined with anticipating needs and problems and actively creating solutions, allows us to be considered strategic partners rather than vendors.
-The former is valued as mission critical, while the latter is a commodity that can be replaced by the next guy coming through the door.
+The former is valued as mission-critical, while the latter is a commodity that can be replaced by the next guy coming through the door.

 What tactics have you found work well with anticipating your clients’ needs?
 How do you ensure your customer service skills are growing and improving constantly?